24 - 25 April, 2019

 Jigar PatelGlobal Head, Business Development

-11:35 am - 11:50 am REGULATORY KEYNOTE ADDRESS: Has MiFID II met expectations?
+11:25 am - 11:40 am REGULATORY KEYNOTE FIRE SIDE CHAT: Has MiFID II met expectations?
 Have European securities markets evolved for better or worse?Tilman Lueder - Head, Securities Markets Unit, DG FISMA, Securities Markets, European Commission

 - What can be deduced from the pre and post trade data generated from MiFID II reporting and is this as expected by the regulators?